BrewBlox/brewblox-documentation/docs/user/startup.md

 ```

 ::: tip
-The Spark supports Wifi.
-You can set this up using the UI in Step 8.
+The Spark supports wifi.
+You can set this up using the UI in [Step 7](#step-7-use-the-system).
 :::

 ## Step 6: Start the system